andersfugmann/ocaml-protoc-plugin/README.md

 | google.protobuf.Any | | Not handled, as the ocaml-protobuf-plugin does not support dynamic protobuf parsing |

-Json serialization and deserializaiton is not well optimized and should not be used in performance critical applications.
+Json serialization and deserialization is not well optimized and should not be used in performance critical applications.

 ### Older versions of protoc